-Here follows a summary of the construction of the twelve modes from the symmetric shapes, with ones containing the home tonic identified by check marks.
+Here follows a summary of the construction of the twelve modes from the highlighted symmetric constructor shapes, with ones containing the home tonic identified by check marks.
 The shapes ending on the upper tonic or projecting into the next octave are only to help the eye see the repeated pattern - they wrap around to the beginning of the home octave.
-The check marks identify modes containing the home tonic.
 The master tonics shown as • are not in the symmetric shapes and so have to be added but this is easy because the additions are determined for the top mode of each set of 4 modes by the following master tonic sequence highlighted in yellow: 5-1-4, from which everything else follows.